-Given the similarity between avian influenza and Newcastle disease in terms of target species and tissue tropism, the collection of samples, tissue material to be examined and transport of samples described in the aforementioned documents are considered applicable in the management of both diseases.
+Given the similarity between Avian influenza and Newcastle disease in terms of target species and tissue tropism, the collection of samples, tissue material to be examined and transport of samples as described in the aforementioned documents and summarized here are considered applicable in the management of both diseases.

 Detailed procedures to carry out the diagnostic methods which are currently made available by the EURL IZSVe and the former EURL APHA are itemized below.

 Interpretation of results is reported in each procedure and in this document.
 Please note that any substantial modification of the recommended procedures or submission of new diagnostic tests by a third party laboratory should be supported by proper validation data confirming that the method is fit for purpose.
 The Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (Chapter 1.1.6. – Principles and methods of validation of diagnostic assays for infectious diseases and Section 2.2. – Validation of diagnostic tests), as well as the requirements of the ISO/IEC 17025 provide guidance for validating diagnostic methods to ensure they are compliant with the purpose they are intended for.